 Santa Cruz is known as being the old Jewish Quarter, and is as mystical as it is beautiful.
 It’s full of stories and legends that you can be amazed by.
 And if that’s not your thing, you can just be amazed by the beautiful homes, and the gardens you can peer into.
 Look into the history of this too, it’s very interesting.

 The streets are a real labyrinth.
 If you’re confident enough to just head into it, you can just navigate freely through the maze.
-Every now and then you’ll come across a small and interesting shop, or a tiny plaza with restaurants and coffee shops.
+Every now and then you’ll come across a small and interesting shop.
+Or a tiny plaza with restaurants and coffee shops.
 There’s even streets that are only one-person wide.

 If you’d rather be led by someone who knows the streets well, it’s a good idea to sign up for a tour.
 It’s well worth it – not only will they help guide you around the streets without getting lost, but there’s also so many tales to hear and history of the streets.
-Sign up to one of the online tours, like this 1.5 hour tour, and really get to learn about another side of Seville.
+Sign up to one of the online tours, like this 1.5 hour tour, and get to learn about another side of Seville.

 Learn the tragic, but fascinating story of Susona Ben-Suson